parth-shettiwar/Efficient-Neural-Machine-Translation/README.md

 The Codes Folder contains 2 .ipynb files.
 1)Ours.ipynb  : Our NMT Model based on RNNsearch with adverserial training and noise added to avoid overfitting.
 2)Transformer.ipynb  : This model is based on **All you need is Attention** paper.
 We have ran the transformer on Multi30k Dataset.
-To run them, just upload them on a collab notebook, and run all cells.
+To run them, just upload them on a collab notebook, and run all cells.There is no need to download the dataset separetely, it will be automatically imported from torchtext datasets.
+Also all necessary libraries will be installed  in initial few blocks of notebook.
 Both models have been trained on Multi30k English-German Dataset.
 The final block computes the Bleu score in each.
 The training is done for 10 epochs and can
 be changed in the training bloch by varying the parameter N_EPOCHS.